Welcome to Bridging Gaps

 We are a group of critical thinkers who are not shy to point out what is going wrong and are passionate about making a positive impact.
 As an organisation, we are active in South Africa & Germany, because we consider societal injustices and racism as global challenges and believe in partnerships to multiply our impact.
 We are always happy to meet new creative and motivated supporters!

 Where?
 South Africa

-Who?
-Motivated former Bridges Camp participants as well as students and young professionals from Pretoria are the main contributors to our association’s work in South Africa.
+Motivated former participants of our projects and young professionals from Gauteng are the main contributors to our association’s work in South Africa.
 From time to time, German volunteers support them.

 - Itsoseng Clinic, University of Pretoria

 - University of Constance (Office for Equal Opportunity and Family Affairs)